DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Experiments

 To further measure the robustness and generalization ability of the proposed model, we conduct zero-shot generalization experiments.
 In this experiment, we use Dexonomy~\cite{chen2025dexonomy} as training and evaluation dataset.
 Specifically, we carefully designed the data split to test the model's ability to generalize to novel objects and grasp taxonomies.

-\noindentbold{Data split} To evaluate generalization capabilities, we construct one training split and four validation splits based on object and grasp taxonomy overlap with the training set: \begin{itemize}[leftmargin=*, itemsep=1pt, parsep=0pt, topsep=0pt] \item \textbf{Seen Objects \& Taxonomy}: Objects and grasp taxonomy present in the training set. \item \textbf{Unseen Objects}: Novel objects not in the training set, with familiar grasp taxonomy. \item \textbf{Unseen Grasp Taxonomy}: Familiar objects from training, but with novel grasp taxonomy. \item \textbf{Unseen Both}: Both objects and grasp taxonomy are novel and not present in training. \end{itemize}
+\noindentbold{Data split} To evaluate generalization capabilities, we construct one training split and four validation splits based on object and grasp taxonomy overlap with the training set. \textit{Seen Objects \& Taxonomy} contains objects and grasp taxonomies present in training. \textit{Unseen Objects} introduces novel objects with familiar grasp taxonomies, while \textit{Unseen Grasp Taxonomy} uses familiar objects with novel grasp taxonomies. \textit{Unseen Both} tests on both novel objects and grasp taxonomies.
+The detailed object categories and grasp taxonomy splits can be found in Sec.~\ref{subsec:eval_metrics}.